-- H.R.
+(1) H.R.
 4154 reached the Senate when the Senators were preoccupied with health care reform.
-On December 16, 2009, Finance Committee Chairman Max Baucus (D-MT) asked the Senate for unanimous consent to bring H.R.
-4154 to the floor, approve an amendment to extend 2009 law for only two months (not permanently), and approve the bill as amended. - 2.
-In response, the Republican Leader, Senator Mitch McConnell (R-KY), asked Senator Baucus to agree to consideration of an amendment reflecting, as Senator McConnell described it, "a permanent, portable, and unified \$5 million exemption that is indexed for inflation, and a 35-percent top rate." - a.
-By use of the word "permanent," of course, Senator McConnell was advocating legislation that would eliminate not just all or part of the 2010 repeal year, but also the return to a higher tax in 2011. - b.
-By "portable," he was affirming the ability of a surviving spouse to use any estate tax exemption available to but not used by the first spouse to die. - c.
-By "unified," Senator McConnell was supporting the increase of the \$1 million gift tax exemption to be equal to the estate tax exemption, as it had been before 2004. - d.
-By "indexed for inflation," he was embracing annual increases in the unified exemption with reference to increases in the consumer price index, as the GST exemption was indexed from 1999 through 2003 (and will be indexed again in 2011 unless Congress changes the law). - 3.
-Portability, unification, and indexing had been approved in two bills passed by the House of Representatives in 2006 and included in S. 722 introduced by Chairman Baucus in March 2009.
+On December 16, 2009, Finance Committee Chairman Max Baucus (D-MT) asked the Senate for

+- unanimous consent to bring H.R.
+4154 to the floor, approve an amendment to extend 2009 law for only two months (not permanently), and approve the bill as amended. - (2) In response, the Republican Leader, Senator Mitch McConnell (R-KY), asked Senator Baucus to agree to consideration of an amendment reflecting, as Senator McConnell described it, "a permanent, portable, and unified \$5 million exemption that is indexed for inflation, and a 35-percent top rate." - (a) By use of the word "permanent," of course, Senator McConnell was advocating legislation that would eliminate not just all or part of the 2010 repeal year, but also the return to a higher tax in 2011. - (b) By "portable," he was affirming the ability of a surviving spouse to use any estate tax exemption available to but not used by the first spouse to die. - (c) By "unified," Senator McConnell was supporting the increase of the \$1 million gift tax exemption to be equal to the estate tax exemption, as it had been before 2004. - (d) By "indexed for inflation," he was embracing annual increases in the unified exemption with reference to increases in the consumer price index, as the GST exemption was indexed from 1999 through 2003. - (3) Portability, unification, and indexing had been approved in two bills passed by the House of Representatives in 2006 and included in S. 722 introduced by Chairman Baucus in March 2009.
 A \$5 million exemption and 35 percent top rate, along with unification, indexing, and portability, had been part of the amendment, sponsored by Senator Blanche Lincoln (D-AR) that received 51 votes in the consideration of the fiscal year 2010 Congressional Budget Resolution in April 2009.
 And it was the measure that 84 Senators (including then Senators Obama, Biden, Clinton, and Salazar) voted for, albeit in two separate votes, in the consideration of the fiscal year 2009 budget resolution (S. Con.
 Res.
-70) on March 11, 2008 (described in Part V.b.5 on page 24).

-- Senator Baucus objected to Senator McConnell's request, whereupon Senator McConnell objected to Senator Baucus's request, and all practical hopes of transfer tax legislation in 2009 died. - 5.
-In the course of the debate, Senator Baucus stated:
+70) on March 11, 2008 (described in Part 5.b(5) on page 18). - (4) Senator Baucus objected to Senator McConnell's request, whereupon Senator McConnell objected to Senator Baucus's request, and all practical hopes of transfer tax legislation in 2009 died. - (5) In the course of the debate, Senator Baucus stated: